-In all cases of colic in horses, the earlier you spot the signs and call your vet, the greater the chances your horse has of making a full recovery.
-Veterinary intervention is always essential.
-Colic can occur all year round and there are different types to look for.
-In this article, I will explain what impaction colic and gassy colic is in horses.
+In all cases of colic in horses, the earlier you spot the signs and call your vet, the greater the chances they have of making a full recovery.
+Veterinary intervention is always essential, because it can be fatal.

 Impaction colic is a blockage of the intestine, typically due to the accumulation of ingesta (partially digested feed material) within the gut, resulting in a blockage.
 The impacted food material places pressure on the gut wall and causes gas to build up around the obstruction.